Congress opens new session as COVID-19, Biden’s win dominate | WTOP

 The Capitol itself is a changed place under coronavirus restrictions.
 Lawmakers are arriving in Washington from all parts of the country potentially exposed to the virus during their travel.

-Several lawmakers have been sickened by the virus.
-A memorial was held Saturday for newly elected Republican lawmaker Luke Letlow, 41, of Louisiana, who died of complications from COVID-19 days before the swearing in.
+Several lawmakers have been sickened by the virus and some will be absent Sunday.
+Also, a memorial was held Saturday for newly elected Republican lawmaker Luke Letlow, 41, of Louisiana, who died of complications from COVID-19 days before the swearing in.

 The Office of the Attending Physician has issued several lengthy memos warning lawmakers off meeting in groups or holding traditional receptions to prevent the spread of the virus.
 Masks have been ordered worn at all times and Pelosi has required them to be used in the House chamber.
 Members are required to have coronavirus tests and have access to vaccines.